brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added event system to the process classes.
     - [Feature] Added better model analysis for TYPO3 standard models.
     - [Feature] Added SQL debugger.
-    - [Feature] Clean(er) interface list inside the meta analysis.
+    - [Feature] Clean(er) interface list inside the meta-analysis.
-    - [Feature] Added current url to the caller finder output.
+    - [Feature] Added current URL to the caller finder output.
     - [Feature] Better timer-emergency management on CLI.
     - [Change] Remove the event prefix and use static::class instead.
     - [Change] Move cleanup methods to their own class.
     - [Change] Move the output check methods to an appropriate class.
     - [Change] Deprecated classes and methods.
     - [Change] Complete refactor of the rendering mechanism.
-    - [Change] Ported the javascript to type script.
+    - [Change] Ported the JS to type script.
     - [Change] Removed TYPO3 6.2 compatibility.
     - [Change] Removed DataViewer support.
     - [Bugfix] Missing encoding info in the error handler output.